Forager Training Program

 • Refillable water cannister

-• Light, portable snacks (classes will take place primarily outdoors)
+• Light, portable snacks

-• Notebook – preferably with lined and unlined pages for both notes and sketches.
+• Notebook (preferably with lined and unlined pages for both notes and sketches.)

-• Foraging and harvesting tools (not required)
+• Foraging and harvesting tools (optional)

-• Pocket knife (non-serrated)
+• Non-serrated pocket knife

 • Scissors